Close Menu

 The areas visited included Railway corridor (Ojurin), Isale Oja, Oke Koto, AP junction.

-And other adjoining streets where the presence of some undesirable elements was noticed.
+Other adjoining streets showed the presence of some undesirable elements.

 Enforcement or Excess?

-While the government frames the operation as a necessary step to clean up the metropolis, critics argue that the taskforce’s methods are heavy-handed and sometimes indiscriminate.
+While the government frames the operation as a necessary step to clean up the metropolis.

-Many locals have voiced concerns that innocent traders, commuters, and residents were caught up in the dragnet, disrupting livelihoods and daily life.
+Many locals voiced concerns that innocent traders, commuters, and residents became caught in the dragnet, disrupting livelihoods and daily life.

 Social media platforms have exploded with heated debates.